 It is common for circus staff to mistreat animals by using bullhooks, whips, electric prods, and metal bars, which many “would view as torturous,” TEAPSPA says.

 It adds that law enforcement authorities struggle to monitor circuses effectively due to their mobility, meaning the “brutality” faced by animals often goes undocumented.
 “Congress has a responsibility to protect the welfare of animals and ensure public safety,” the website states.

 A ban on exotic animal involvement in circuses would also benefit the economy, according to TEAPSPA, which calls it the “least expensive solution to this problem.”
 It points out that between 2007 and 2010, the USDA inspected Carson & Barnes Circus 42 times, spending a total of $57,246 in doing so.

 TEAPSPA adds that the financial burden of the issue often falls in taxpayers’ laps.
 “The US taxpayer effectively pays for 87% of the licensing costs whereas the circus only pays 13%,” it says.

-Banning wild animals in circuses is “cleaner, less costly, and more easily enforced” than current regulations, TEAPSPA maintains.
+According to TEAPSPA, a wild animal circus ban is “cleaner, less costly, and more easily enforced” compared to current regulations.

-Arizona Representatives Raúl Grijalva and David Schweikert are sponsoring the bill, as is Jan Creamer, the founder and president of ADI.
+Arizona Representatives Raúl Grijalva and David Schweikert sponsored bill.
+Jan Creamer, the founder and president of ADI, is another sponsor.
 According to ADI, 20 animal protection groups back the bill including Big Cat Rescue and Chimpanzee Sanctuary Northwest.